JBEI/edd/docs/Developer_Setup.md

     * Dependencies are listed in `packages.json` and may be installed with `npm install`
     * Compile changes in `*.ts` to `*.js` by simply running `grunt` from the edd base directory.
-It will rebuild the TypeScript and automatically run Django's `collectstatic` command to update the Javascript files in use by your instance
+It will rebuild the TypeScript and automatically run Django's `collectstatic` command to update the Javascript files in use by your instance.

 #### Additional Build Process Setup